patrontech/pm-api-docs.github.io/public-event-list.md

 To get the custom included in the Public Event List payload, first create a Field Set on Ticketable Event or Event Instance and add the fields you wish to expose to that Field Set.
 Next, please contact PatronManager Client Services -- they will enable the Field Set for public view so that any fields enumerated in the Field Set are included in the "custom" key for both the TicketableEvent and EventInstance JSON schema.

+### Event Types
+The "type" attribute on TicketableEvent indicates what kind of event it is.
+The possible values are:
+- "Tickets"
+- "Subscription"
+- "Membership"
+- "Retail" (Version >= 2.0 only)

 ### Example
 ```javascript
 {